mbodm/cdis/README.md

 The binary size battle is, of course, easy to win for NET48, since it's _framework_dependent_ in general.
 Which means all the used .NET functionalities (libraries) will exist outside of the binary, in the separate installed runtime.
 Whereas for _self-contained_ all the used functionalities are compiled into the binary itself.
 Which results, of course, in a bigger binary.

-But my thought was just this: "_Hmm, when it completely doesn't matter anyway, why not just stick with the smaller binary size, when i have no other real benefit at all?_"
+But i just thought: "_Hmm, when it completely doesn't matter anyway, why not just stick with the smaller binary size, when i have no other real benefit at all?_"

 That's why.